7:15 a.m. – 8:30 a.m.

 ♦ Jeffrey S. Grange, President, Specialty Insurance, QBE North America

-♦ Denise L. Lewis, Vice President, Chubb Commercial Insurance - Regional Marketing Manager - Atlanta, Georgia
+♦ Denise L. Lewis, Vice President, Chubb Group of Insurance Companies - Regional Marketing Manager - Atlanta, Georgia

 ♦ Beth A. Rauschenberger, Vice President, Office of Internal Audit, Nationwide Insurance